Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Mauritius travel tips

 - Traveling soon?
 Check my travel resources page to help you out!
+This list of travel accessories can also be useful!

 - Wanna go to Mauritius?
 Most Western countries can stay up to 90 days there visa free.
 Check the visa policy here.